 Often, this stage will include a fear of rejection.
 “How could she take me back after hearing all this?”
 Because the future of the relationship is so uncertain, he will also have to mentally prepare himself for the possibility that the partnership may be too damaged to salvage.

 There is no one way to tackle disclosure, but regardless of how you go about it, you can expect it to be difficult.
-Some women prefer to “rip off the Band-Aid,” and run at the questions head on.
+Some partners of sex addicts prefer to “rip off the Band-Aid,” and run at the questions head-on.
 Others will need to go slowly, continually revisiting information in their search for peace.

-As a therapist I sometimes find that when women say, “I want to know everything,” what they are really saying is “I want reassurance that this isn’t as bad as I fear.”
+As a therapist, I sometimes find that when partners of sex addicts say, “I want to know everything,” what they are really saying is “I want reassurance that this isn't as bad as I fear.”
 These revelations can be especially jarring to women with that mindset.
 The reaction may be more visceral than she (or her partner) was expecting.
 She could be angry, she could be crushed, she could feel jilted enough to go to war.

-So, what happens when a woman gets information she didn’t want to know?
-Obviously, it’s a shock.
-Those who don’t immediately become angry will often shut down, and try to halt the disclosure process entirely.
+So, what happens when partners of sex addicts get information they didn't want to know?
+Obviously, it's a shock.
+Those who don't immediately become angry will often shut down and try to halt the disclosure process entirely.
 This is where my job as a therapist is especially important.
-Realistically speaking, she is not going to walk away from this process now that it’s begun.
-It’s my job to help guide her through these feelings in a way that brings her the most closure.
+Realistically speaking, she is not going to walk away from this process now that it's begun.
+It's my job to help guide her through these feelings in a way that brings her the most closure.